-(a) The nurse aide I shall perform basic nursing skills and personal care activities after successfully completing an approved nurse aide I training and competency evaluation or competency evaluation program.
-The licensed nurse shall delegate these activities only after considering the variables defined in Rule .0401(b) and (c) of this Section.
+(a) A nurse aide I shall perform basic nursing skills and personal care activities after successfully completing an approved nurse aide I training and competency evaluation or equivalent as approved by the Division of Health Service Regulation (DHSR).
+A licensed nurse shall delegate these activities only after considering the variables defined in Rule .0401(b) and (c) of this Section.
 Pursuant to G.S.
-90-171.55, as of April 1, 1992 no individual may function as a nurse aide I, regardless of title, to provide nursing care activities, as identified in Rule .0401(a) of this Section, to clients or residents until:
+90-171.55, no individual may function as a nurse aide I, regardless of title, providing nursing care activities, as identified in Rule .0401(a) of this Section, to clients or residents unless:

-(1) the individual has successfully completed, in addition to an orientation program specific to the employing facility, a State approved nurse aide I training and competency evaluation program or its equivalent; or a State approved competency evaluation program and the employing facility or agency has verified listing on the Division of Health Service Regulation Nurse Aide Registry (DHSRNAR); or
+(1) the individual has successfully completed, in addition to an orientation program specific to the employing facility, a State-approved nurse aide I training and competency evaluation program or its equivalent; or a State-approved competency evaluation program and the employing facility or agency has verified listing on the Division of Health Service Regulation Nurse Aide Registry (DHSR Nurse Aide Registry); or

-(2) the employing agency or facility has assured that the individual is enrolled in a State approved nurse aide I training and competency evaluation program which the individual shall successfully complete within four months of employment date.
-During the four month period, the individual shall be assigned only tasks for which he has demonstrated competence and performs under supervision.
+(2) the employing agency or facility has assured that the individual is enrolled in a State-approved nurse aide I training and competency evaluation program that the individual will successfully complete within four months of employment date.
+During the four month period, the individual shall be assigned only tasks for which they have demonstrated competence and that they perform under supervision.

-(b) The nurse aide II shall perform more complex nursing skills with emphasis on sterile technique in elimination, oxygenation, and nutrition after successful completion of an approved nurse aide II training and competency evaluation program.
-The licensed nurse shall delegate these activities to the nurse aide II only after consideration of the variables described in Rule .0401(b) and (c) of this Section.
+(b) A nurse aide II shall perform more complex nursing skills with emphasis on sterile technique in elimination, oxygenation, and nutrition after successful completion of a Board-approved nurse aide II training and competency evaluation program.
+A licensed nurse shall delegate these activities to the nurse aide II only after consideration of the variables described in Rule .0401(b) and (c) of this Section.
 Pursuant to G.S.
-90-171.55, as of January 1, 1991 no individual may function as a nurse aide II unless:
+90-171.55, no individual may function as a nurse aide II unless:

-(2) the individual is listed as a nurse aide I on the DFS Nurse Aide I Registry with no substantiated findings of abuse, neglect, or misappropriation of property; and
+(2) the individual is listed as a nurse aide I on the DHSR Nurse Aide Registry with no substantiated findings of abuse, neglect, exploitation, mistreatment, diversion of drugs, fraud, or misappropriation of client or employing facility property listed on the DHSR Nurse Aide Registry and/or on the NC Health Care Personnel Registry; and

-(3) the employing facility or agency has inquired of the Board of Nursing as to information in the Board of Nursing Nurse Aide II Registry concerning the individual and confirms with the Board of Nursing that the individual is listed on the Board of Nursing Nurse Aide II Registry (BONNAR) as a nurse aide Level II.
+(3) the employing facility or agency has inquired of the Board as to information in the Board of Nursing Nurse Aide II Registry concerning the individual and confirms with the Board that the individual is listed on the Board Nurse Aide II Registry as a nurse aide II.

 (c) Listing on a Nurse Aide Registry is not required if the care is performed by clients themselves, their families or significant others, or by caretakers who provide personal care to individuals whose health care needs are incidental to the personal care required.

-(1) successful completion of a medication aide training program approved by the Board of Nursing;
+(1) successful completion of a Board-approved medication aide training program;

 (3) listing on the Medication Aide Registry.